folkehelseinstituttet/ngs_scripts/README.md

 # NGS scripts

-Repository for various NGS related scripts used at NIPH i
+Repository for various NGS related scripts used at the Norwegian Institute of Public Health (NIPH).